 New transfer students use the Online Advising tab on the New Student Website

 The Department offers a Bachelor of Arts in Music, Music Humanities, and Interdisciplinary Computing in the Arts - Music (ICAM).
 Emphasis available within the Music major include Composition, Performance, Literature, Technology, and Jazz Studies.
 Minors are available in Music and ICAM.

-Performance Ensembles are open for participation by all UCSD students.
-The ensembles include choral, orchestral, wind, and jazz ensembles.
+Performance Ensembles are open for participation by all UC San Diego students.
+These include choral, orchestral, wind, and jazz ensembles.